English Specials by Josef Göppel

 As a forestry engineer, in 1986 he founded the Landcare Association of Middle Franconia.
 His aim was to overcome the bitter divisions that existed at that time between environmentalists and farmers.
 The initiative became a success, and today there are 170 Landcare Associations in Germany, with equal representation of farmers, conservationists and local politicians.
 Göppel has been head of the German Association for Landcare since 1993.

 In the mid-90s he joined the International Eco-Social Forum and worked on the Global Marshall Plan Initiative.

 In 2005 he founded the Renewable Energies Network in the Middle Franconia region together with business representatives, craftspeople and scientists.
 In 2014 this led to the creation of the Franconia Regional Electricity cooperative, which aims to sell electricity directly to those in the immediate vicinity of the production sites.

-He stood firmly by Federal Chancellor Angela Merkel in 2015, when her generous policy of receiving Syrian refugees came under harsh criticism from the CDU and CSU.
+He stood firmly by Federal Chancellor Angela Merkel in 2015, when her generous policy of receiving Syrian and African refugees came under harsh criticism from parts of CDU and CSU.

 An outsider’s view proves revealing – the following text appeared in the local press after an appearance at the Nürnberger Presseclub:

 "Göppel is a true conservative.
 He wants nothing more than to preserve creation.
 The CSU Member of the Bundestag approaches politics through the lenses of his Christian faith and his long experience working with nature.
 He has been known to get on the wrong side of people, whether it be his fellow party members or supporters of conventional growth policies.
 He was the only member of the CSU to vote against generating electricity from nuclear power in Germany long before the start of the energy transition."

 •since 1991 Chairman of the CSU environmental working group